girrajkushwahin/stuadvisor/README.md

 ### [MIT License](LICENSE)

-# Steps to run this project will be uploaded in this file soon.
+# Steps to run this project will be updated in this file soon.